liAmirali/UIAI-RL-project/README.md

 ## Contributors

-This project was developed as part of a group assignment for the Fundamentals of Artificial Intelligence course at the University of Isfahan, taught by Dr. Karshenas.
+This project was developed as part of a group assignment for Dr. Karshenas's Fundamentals of Artificial Intelligence course at the University of Isfahan.

 **Group Members:**